ForceUniverse/force_elements/README.md

 #### TODO ####

-- get more annotations and options for sending the response back
-- writing tests
+- add more polymer elements to assist you with on development

 ### Notes to Contributors ###